georgesroberto/Kotlin/05 - Connect to the internet/01.  Get Data/01. Intro to Coroutines/README.md

-Great work on this challenging topic of coroutines!
+# Great work on this challenging topic of coroutines

 You have learned that coroutines are very useful because their execution can be suspended, freeing up the underlying thread to do other work, and then the coroutine can be resumed later.
 This allows you to run concurrent operations in your code.

 Coroutine code in Kotlin follows the principle of structured concurrency.
 It is sequential by default, so you need to be explicit if you want concurrency (e.g. using launch() or async()).
 With structured concurrency, you can take multiple concurrent operations and put it into a single synchronous operation, where concurrency is an implementation detail.
 The only requirement on the calling code is to be in a suspend function or coroutine.
 Other than that, the structure of the calling code doesn't need to take into account the concurrency details.
 That makes your asynchronous code easier to read and reason about.